xtexx/central/admin/database-preparation.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/699f20234b9f7cdbbeeee3be004470c598fa1147/docs/content/doc/installation/database-preparation.en-us.md'
 ---

 You need a database to use Forgejo.
-Forgejo supports PostgreSQL (>=10), MySQL (>=5.7), SQLite, and MSSQL (>=2008R2 SP3).
+Forgejo supports PostgreSQL (>=10), MySQL (>=5.7) or MariaDB (>=10.0), SQLite, and MSSQL (>=2008R2 SP3).
 This page will guide into preparing database.
-Only PostgreSQL and MySQL will be covered here since those database engines are widely-used in production.
+Only PostgreSQL and MySQL/MariaDB will be covered here since those database engines are widely-used in production.

 Database instance can be on same machine as Forgejo (local database setup), or on different machine (remote database).

 Note: All steps below requires that the database engine of your choice is installed on your system.
 For remote database setup, install the server application on database instance and client program on your Forgejo server.
 The client program is used to test connection to the database from Forgejo server, while Forgejo itself use database driver provided by Go to accomplish the same thing.
 In addition, make sure you use same engine version for both server and client for some engine features to work.
-For security reason, protect `root` (MySQL) or `postgres` (PostgreSQL) database superuser with secure password.
+For security reason, protect `root` (MySQL/MariaDB) or `postgres` (PostgreSQL) database superuser with secure password.
 The steps assumes that you run Linux for both database and Forgejo servers.

-## MySQL
+## MySQL/MariaDB

-1. For remote database setup, you will need to make MySQL listen to your IP address.
+1. For remote database setup, you will need to make MySQL/MariaDB listen to your IP address.
 Edit `bind-address` option on `/etc/mysql/my.cnf` on database instance to:

    ```ini
    bind-address = 203.0.113.3